okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ### Upgrade from Classic Engine to Identity Engine

-To upgrade your apps to use Identity Engine, start with the [Identity Engine upgrade overview](/docs/guides/oie-upgrade-overview/).
+To upgrade your Okta org to use Identity Engine, start with the [Identity Engine upgrade overview](/docs/guides/oie-upgrade-overview/).

 If you're not ready to upgrade, we still support Classic Engine functionality, including Classic Engine org, v1 API, and SDKs.